 Wind tests and 3rd party wind assessments were completed in 2024.
 In 2025 we built the first commercial 120kW system in Oregon to service the electric load of a 20,000 acre ranch.

 RUTE manufactures and delivers the entire assembly.
-Our customers are looking for dual land use for their power needs, alongside ranchers who get dual income, no loss of pasture, plus shade and water retention.
+Our customers are looking for dual land use for their power needs, alongside ranchers who get dual income, and improved pastures.

 Permitting: There is no land-use impact.

-Construction: This is a site during full construction.
+< Construction: This is a site during full construction.
 The cows were grazing during construction.
 Low cost for ground work.
-Large EPCs are welcome to call us about the scalability.
 The installation facility allows for minimal handling of panels.

 Operations: The ranch manages the vegetation and should expect more and tastier grass.
 The IPP should expect more revenue from low soiling and temperature coefficient.